“Where can I find the answers to the Cert IV TAE workbook?”

 3. Doing Outside Research

-From time to time, you may have to do extra research for specific topics that aren’t covered in the Learner Guide or training website.
-After all, learning how collect information is an important skill for trainers and assessors.
+From time to time, you may have to do extra research for specific topics that aren’t covered in the tae40116 certificate iv Learner Guide or training website.
+After all, learning how to collect information is an important skill in training and assessment.

 The Australian Quality Framework states that: